t-rappos/auction-system/README.md

 4. Technical Outline

 # 1. Introduction
-The purpose of this project is to gain experience using multiple different software technologies to create a software system.
-An auction listing system would provide opportunities to develop user interfaces, server back-ends and database functionality.
+The purpose of this project is to gain experience using and integrating multiple different software technologies.
+An auction listing system would be an appropriate candidate as it requires development of user interfaces, server back-ends and database functionality.
 This project will be set up for multiple collaborators but will most likely be a single developer effort.

 ## 1.1 What is auction-system
 Basic overview of user features